jarnold92/king-air-performance-calculator/README.md

 * Platform: Windows Desktop
 * Main Technologies: Winforms VB.NET

+### Other Notes
+* To change the server in the project: In lines 9 and 5378, replace the URL with the URL of the new server.
+* The default password for the settings of the software is: kingair123

 ### Dependencies
 * [ASN / King Air Server] (http://git1.aero.und.edu/asn/king-air-server/)  used for weight and balance calculation data